 Student interns will assist the instructor in the preparation and instruction of a laboratory course.
 Interns will engage in individual and small group instruction during laboratory, will be prepared to answer questions related to weekly lab exercises, will assist in the preparation, administration and grading of lab assignments and exams, and will be formally evaluated by the faculty instructor a minimum of two times during the semester.
-Student interns may be required to design a laboratory exercise and/or create exam questions.
+Student interns may be required to design a laboratory exercise and or create exam questions.
 Students must have completed 16 hours of biology and complete a written application.
-Satisfactory/Unsatisfactory based on instructor's requirements.
+Satisfactory /unsatisfactory based on instructor's requirements.
 The internship may be taken multiple times, but only once toward the minimum hours for a biology major or minor.
 On Demand.

 An interdisciplinary and place-based approach to environmental sciences.
 The course incorporates perspectives from disciplines such as history, natural science, ecology and leisure studies and requires field work and travel after the end of the regular semester.
 For Travel Study trips, multiple trips may be taken, but only one travel course will count toward the minimum hours for a biology major or minor.
+Also listed as HIST 4783, LST 4783, and PHIL 4783.
 Consent of Instructor.
 On Demand.